Dear Danielle,

 For very good Chinese in a no-frills setting: Grand Sichuan

-Do a google search of Grand Sichuan in NYC.
+Do a Google search of Grand Sichuan in NYC.
 Humor me, just go ahead and do it.
 You will find a ridiculous number of places called Grand Sichuan.
 Sifting through reviews to figure out which one to try proved to be one of the more difficult things about this reader’s question.
 I wanted to make sure I delivered and did not end up at a sub-par Grand Sichuan.
 Fortunately, I chose wisely and ended up at the Grand Sichuan on 7th Ave.

-No-frills interior but the wait-staff was delightfully attentive and the lunch special was on point (coming in at under $10!).
+This Chinese restaurant in New York City features a no-frills interior but the wait-staff was delightfully attentive and the lunch special was on point (coming in at under $10!).
 It came with a spring roll, which was fresh and light.

 The sesame chicken itself came with crisp, bright broccoli.
 It was a great dish overall.
 Good sauce, more chicken than breading.